valle-art-test/SubscribersFinder/README.md

 # SubscribersFinder
-Finding BNGs/LNS Subscribers with errors during migration windows
+Finding BNGs/LNS PPP Subscribers with errors during migration windows

 The script detects subscribers with errors and that cannot be authenticated by RADIUS, basically the list of the commands is defined in commands.txt, you can define new commands if you want to proceed with someother checks.